 We appreciate the opportunity to respond to the Department's Response Comments.
-We respectfully request the Commission approve our Petition as supplemented on November 6, 2015 and through our Reply Comments, confirm ADIT proration is appropriate, and defer a decision on the treatment of ADIT at true-up to a future proceeding.
+We respectfully request that the Commission approve our Petition as supplemented on February 2, 2016 and through our Reply Comments, confirm the Courtenay revenue requirements be included in the RES Rider for cost recovery and confirm our treatment of NDITCs is appropriate.
+Also, confirm ADIT proration is appropriate and defer a decision on the treatment of ADIT at true-up to a future proceeding.

-Dated: September 29, 2016
+Dated: October 14, 2016